SameTheta/SameTheta/README.md

 - Ay, I'm Sammie!
-- A dumbass that likes to code.
+- A dude that likes to code.
 - Also like playing rhythm games and drawing

 <!---